h4ctar/retro-gauge/README.md

 An external 16 MHz crystal will be used to run the ATmega328P-PU at it's fastest clock speed.

+The microcontroller will be programmed with an in-circuit serial programmer (ICSP).
+A bootloader doesnt need to be burned when using ICSP.

 The low byte fuses configure the clock:

 | Bit | Name   | Description                                | Value |